 Drink water, and LOTS of it!

 The hot weather in Israel might lead to dehydration if you won’t make sure to drink enough water on your trip.
 So, drink water, and lots of it!
+The tap water is good and free of charge.

 If you’re going on a tour in the city, it’s recommended to bring at least 2 liters of water for each person in your group.
 You can always buy water bottles in the city’s stores or fill the bottle from water coolers on the way.
 But if you’re going to a nature reserve or national park, it’s recommended to bring much more water, I’d say around 3 liters per person.